jack-bradshaw/FortyTwo/README.md

 To create your own decorator, you can:
 - Extend one of the existing decorators
-- Extend the DecoratorAdapter (eliminates boilerplate code)
+- Extend the DecoratorAdapter class (eliminates boilerplate code)
 - Implement the Decorator interface directly

 For further details, read the Javadoc and have a look at [the example](example/src/main/java/com/matthewtamlin/fortytwo/example).